alexgherman997/crawl-validation-challenge/README.md

 ## Execution
 - ./crawl-script.sh

-# Validation explanation
+## Validation explanation
 App is doing 3 types of assertions:
-- performing assertions to check equality between each value from the web API and validation csv file
+- performing assertions to check equality(or contains) between values from the web API and validation.csv for fields Title, Subject, Revision, Author_in_Description
 - performing assertions to check the type of the fields ID and Revision, and maximum length for fields Title and Subject
 - performing assertions to check if mandatory fields have value for Title, Subject and Revision